"""Functions for detecting communities based on Leiden Community Detection

 level represents a partition of the G graph.
 The top level contains the

-smallest communities and as you traverse to the bottom of the tree the
+smallest communities and as you traverse the tree the communities get

 Each level is generated by executing the three phases of the Leiden Community